Retford: Historians

 John Shadrach Piercy was born in Rillington, near Malton, North Yorkshire, and moved to Retford in 1822 to teach at the National School (a school that traditionally had strong links with St Swithun's church) on Grove Street.
-While living in Retford, Piercy wrote 'The History of Retford in the County of Nottingham (1828)'.
+While living in Retford, Piercy wrote The History of Retford in the County of Nottingham (1828).
 This is an important work because it contains references to material that has subsequently been lost.
 Jones & Co Solicitors hold the Piercy Manuscript.

-Robert Thoroton was a physician and country gentleman who published a history of Nottinghamshire in 1667 entitled 'The Antiquities of Nottinghamshire'.
+Robert Thoroton was a physician and country gentleman who published a history of Nottinghamshire in 1667 entitled The Antiquities of Nottinghamshire.
 In 1796 a new edition was published by John Throsby (1740–1803), who added an additional volume.
 Retford is mentioned in Volume 3. pp. 274–280.

-B.J.
-Biggs was the principal lecturer in history at Eaton Hall College and a keen local historian.
-He wrote a number of histories of Retford including 'Looking at Old Retford', Published by Eaton Hall College (1968), with drawings by CT Boothby; 'Living in Old Retford', Published by Eaton Hall College (1973); 'The Lost Windmills of Retford', Published by Eaton Hall College (1978).